 Nozzles

-The maximum gas flow through a nozzle is determined by the critical pressure.
+The maximum gas flow through a nozzle is determined by critical pressure.

-- The critical pressure ratio is the pressure ratio which will accelerate the flow to a velocity equal to the local velocity of sound in the fluid.
+- critical pressure ratio is the pressure ratio where the flow is accelerated to a velocity equal to the local velocity of sound in the fluid

 Critical flow nozzles are also called sonic chokes.
 By establishing a shock wave the sonic choke establish a fixed flow rate unaffected by the differential pressure, any fluctuations or changes in downstream pressure.
 A sonic choke may provide a simple way to regulate a gas flow.

-The ratio between the critical pressure and the initial pressure for a nozzle can expressed as
+The ratio between critical pressure and initial pressure for a nozzle can expressed as

 where